What are dental sealants?

 While dental sealants are standard treatment in preventive dentistry for children, this does not mean that adults cannot benefit from sealants.
-If you eat a diet that’s particularly high in sugary foods, or if you regularly consume acidic beverages such as coffee, soft drinks, or wine, speak to Dr. Patrick or Dr. Emily about the possibility of protecting your teeth, and particularly your molars, with dental sealants.
+If you eat a diet that’s particularly high in sugary foods, or if you regularly consume acidic beverages such as coffee, soft drinks, or wine, speak to Dr. Emily about the possibility of protecting your teeth, and particularly your molars, with dental sealants.

 What is fluoride and how does it contribute to dental health?